 Instead, sit back in the saddle and enjoy the 5-mile climb with your buddies to the top.
 At least that’s what the pros do.
 Whorehouse Hill hosts the Fears, Tears, and Beers mountain bike enduro race, the first and longest running enduro mountain bike race in America.
 And with enduro, it’s all about the down.

 The most technical trail in Ely, Whorehouse Hill starts with a gentle descent through the trees but gets more technical as you shed elevation.
 Several blind drops hide behind switchbacks and the trail occasionally seems to disappear as it crashes through limestone pastures.
-The final section of trail follows the plumb line straight down the hill, over loose ground, spilling out into Ely’s backside and past a pair of working brothels (hence the name).
+The final section of the trail follows the plumb line straight down the hill, over the loose ground, spilling out into Ely’s backside and past a pair of working brothels (hence the name).

 By the way, the Fears, Tears, and Beers Enduro Race starts through the Hotel Nevada Casino and ends with a cruise through the Jail House Casino to the finish line.

 Stop your watch and check your time.
 Then know that the fastest time down the 1,600 foot, two-mile descent is 6 minutes, seven seconds!
 As they say, pre-ride, re-ride, free-ride.